hiddenduck/ParallelComputing/README.md

 # Phase 3: CUDA

-The final phase consists in Design and implement a new version for accelerators (GPU with CUDA).
+The final phase involves designing and implementing a new version for accelerators (GPU with CUDA).